 Impact of his PhD thesis:

 Upon publication of his PhD thesis "Novel insights into measles pathogenesis and immune suppression" in 2013, the Netherlands was on the verge of a new measles epidemic.
 Therefore, shortly after publication of the thesis, the impact of this thesis on vaccination policy was widely discussed in the press, leading to multiple articles in national newspapers & interviews on radio and television.
 See e.g. the following examples:

 - Mazelenvaccinatie werkt niet alleen goed tegen de mazelen maar ook tegen andere infecties

 - Mazelen rukken op in Europa

-As his current research focuses on the generation of novel influenza vaccines, in combination with yearly influenza vaccinations and epidemics, he is frequently consulted by and cited in Dutch national newspapers and Dutch journals (i.e. Bioké among others) on the subject of novel "universal" influenza vaccines.
+His PostDoc research focussed on the generation of novel influenza vaccines.
+With yearly influenza vaccinations and epidemics, he is frequently consulted by and cited in Dutch national newspapers and Dutch journals (i.e. Bioké among others) on the subject of novel "universal" influenza vaccines.
 See e.g. the following examples:

 - Op zoek naar de heilige graal

 His current research focuses on the interaction between respiratory viruses (paramyxoviruses, pneumoviruses, coronaviruses) and the host immune system.
 In the ongoing COVID-19 pandemic, this specialty led to inclusion in major vaccinations studies in the Nehterlands, in healthy individuals, transplant recipients, and patients with immune deficiencies.
 He is frequently cited in Dutch newspapers and on television on the topic of SARS-CoV-2-specific imunity, e.g.:

 - NRC, 26 May 2021: Ook t-cellen beschermen na vaccin tegen varianten